20th

 - Daniele Baccega, University of Torino, Italy

-- Pietro Bosoni, University of Pavia, Italy
+- Davide Bacciu, University of Pisa, Italy

 - Davide Bressan, University of Trento, Italy